Andres Cortes

-Andres Cortes (born January 23, 1997) is an American professional boxer and a contender in the super featherweight division.
+Andres Cortes (born January 23, 1997) is an American professional boxer who fights in the super featherweight division.

 Professional career

 Cortes vs. Fassinou

 On February 17, 2018, Cortes fought 28–8–3 Beninese veteran Fatiou Fassinou on the undercard of Danny García vs. Brandon Ríos event at Mandalay Bay Events Center, Cortes prevailed and won all rounds in all judges' scorecards.

 Cortes vs. Servania

 On August 14, 2021, Cortes was scheduled against previous world title-challenger Genesis Servania who came off from an 18 months lay-off in an 8-rounder bout on the undercard of the trilogy match between Joshua Franco and Andrew Moloney in Hard Rock Hotel & Casino of Tulsa, Oklahoma, Cortes scored a shocking first-round knockout victory within 3 minutes.

 Cortes vs. Bernaldez

 On November 5, 2021, Cortes fought Filipino regional-challenger Mark Bernaldez in an 8-rounder match in Virgin Hotels Las Vegas.
 On the third round of the bout, Cortes hit Bernaldez with heavy right hands prompting the referee to halt the bout.